ibm-build-lab/terraform-ibm-cloud-pak/examples/cp4ba/README.md

-# Example to provision CP4BA Terraform Module
+# Example to provision Cloud Pak for Business Automation Terraform Module

 ## Run using IBM Cloud Schematics